 - A conflict of interest caused the trustee to act in the best interests of someone other than the beneficiaries.

 - The trustee favored certain beneficiaries and ignored the best interests of others.

-- Decisions were made for the trustee’s personal gain without regard to trustee’s fiduciary duties.
+- Decisions were made for the trustee’s personal gain without regard to the trustee’s fiduciary duties.

 - Profits resulting from the trust were not reported to beneficiaries.

-- The trustee embezzled funds from trust for personal use.
+- The trustee embezzled funds from the trust for personal use.